IviriusCommunity/Rebound/README.md

 2. **Run the Installer**: Follow the on-screen instructions to install Rebound Hub.
 3. **Launch Rebound Hub** to start exploring and installing Rebound 11.

+> [!NOTE]
-> 🔧 **Note:** Rebound Hub does not modify your Windows system directly.
+> Rebound Hub does not modify your Windows system directly.
 It integrates with your existing setup to offer enhanced functionality and consistency.

 # 📃 Projects overview